IBM/cloud-inventory/doc/cloudinventory-v2.md

 1. AWS Inventory
 2. Azure Inventory
-3.
+3. Google Cloud Inventory
-4.
+4. Oracle Cloud Inventory
 5.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first read and contact us (Community Section) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/VSAlmeida/Cloud-Inventory/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/IBM/cloud-inventory/issues/new).
 If you prefer, contact us.

 ---